Dead Man's Walk: Background

 Dead Man's Walk details the earliest adventures of the young Woodrow F. Call and Augustus McCrae as they join up with the Texas Rangers on a fictional expedition based loosely on the historical Texan Santa Fe Expedition of 1841.
 Although the exact time frame of the story is not given, the historical context of the events occurring sometime in the early 1840s is authentic.
 The Republic of Texas did indeed attempt to annex part of New Mexico, in what historians refer to as the Texan Santa Fe Expedition.
 As seen in this story, it was a failure.

 During the course of this book, three other familiar and important characters are introduced.
 At a general store, McCrae meets Clara Forsythe, later to marry Robert Allen and become Clara Allen, Augustus's old flame in the original novel.
 In the same town, Call meets a prostitute named Maggie, later to become the mother of his illegitimate son, Newt.
 On their journey, they are tracked by the notorious Comanche warrior Buffalo Hump, future father of Blue Duck, whom they will hunt during their later days as Texas Rangers.
 Call and Gus also briefly encounter a fictionalized version of Charles Goodnight, a rancher and future close friend of Call's in Streets of Laredo.

+Reception

+Reviewing the book for the Philadelphia Inquirer, John Milius said "What amazes continually in this book is McMurtry's understanding of the time and the land - how distant we are from it, how we protect ourselves from its truth and ultimately how strong and exciting that truth really is."